max-jayee/max-jayee.github.io/etc/rust.md

 - `!` means that you’re calling a macro instead of a normal function and that macros don’t always follow the same rules as functions.
 - we end the line with a semicolon (`;`), which indicates that this expression is over and the next one is ready to begin.
 Most lines of Rust code end with a semicolon.

+- Cargo is Rust’s build system and package manager.
+- TOML (Tom’s Obvious, Minimal Language) format, which is Cargo’s configuration format.
+- `[package]` is a section heading that indicates that the following statements are configuring a package.
+As we add more information to this file, we’ll add other sections.
+  The next three lines set the configuration information Cargo needs to compile your program: the name, the version, and the edition of Rust to use.
+- `[dependencies]` is the start of a section for you to list any of your project’s dependencies.
+In Rust, packages of code are referred to as crates.

+- Cargo expects your source files to live inside the src directory.
+The top-level project directory is just for README files, license information, configuration files, and anything else not related to your code.